ariga/atlas-operator/README.md

 - `prewarmDevDB`: The Operator always keeps devdb resources around to speed up the migration process.
 Set this to `false` to disable this feature.

+- `atlasToken`: Configure the token to access advanced features, such as MSSQL and ClickHouse support.
+If you don't have one, please follow the instructions [here](https://atlasgo.io/cloud/getting-started).

 ### Getting started

 In this example, we will create a MySQL database and apply a schema to it.
 After installing the